 The Arizona criminal justice system treats drug offenses very harshly.
 When you have been arrested for drug possession, the prosecution may seek the maximum prison term.
 They are rarely sympathetic even to low-level offenders struggling with addiction.
 While Arizona law allows most first-time offenders to be charged with a misdemeanor instead of a felony and avoid jail time, don’t count on the prosecution to offer it.

-You deserve an experienced criminal defense lawyer on your side to help you navigate the criminal justice system and defend yourself.
+You deserve an experienced defense attorney on your side to help you navigate the criminal justice system and defend yourself.

 At Orent Law Offices, we have fought for Phoenix, Arizona residents arrested for drug possession for more than 33 years.
 Founding attorney Craig Orent is a Certified Criminal Law Specialist and one of a select number of Arizona criminal defense lawyers admitted to the Top 100 Trial Lawyers organization.